 This blog, not that it’s that widely read, needs some caveats.
 It is purely for my own intellectual meanderings and academic explorations.
 Opinions, thoughts, philosophical excursions, assertions, etc. are mine and not those of any organization or person or institution I have had or may have in the future some kind of academic or professional connection to (all the usual caveats, basically).
 Much of what I write is for the sake of argument, and while I often try to be explicit by prefacing what I really think by saying “I think that” or “IMHO,” I don’t always make the distinction clear.
 As I believe the important thing is the arguments and their merit, this shouldn’t matter much.
 I would encourage readers and commenters to take the same approach and try to separate themselves from their arguments, and to respect the points of view of others.

-Civil, well argued, and thoughtful comments that I happen to disagree with will be published with enthusiasm.
+Comments that I happen to disagree with will be published with enthusiasm.

 Abusive, hateful, and completely pointless comments will not be published (unless I find them hilarious or somehow instructive).
 That’s my prerogative, as it is anyone who has a blog.

 I am completely aware that the distinction is, at least to an extent, arbitrary and subjective.
 But I have my own sense of what is a difference of opinion and what is hate and abuse, and I won’t tolerate the latter.